Melanol Side Effects

 3. "Product Information.
 Glyquin XM (hydroquinone topical)."
 ICN Canada Ltd, Montreal, IN.

-Not all side effects for Melanol may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Melanol may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Melanol (hydroquinone topical)